bklogic/backlogic-project/docs/DeepDive/DeepDive-SQLService.md

 ## Examples
 ---

 The examples in this tutorial demonstrates what we can do with SQL service and how we could do it.
 The sample MySQL database used for the examples is the [`classicmodels`](https://www.mysqltutorial.org/mysql-sample-database.aspx) database for `MySQL Tutorial`.
-The source code for these example query services can be found [here](https://www.mysqltutorial.org/mysql-sample-database.aspx).
+The source code for these example SQL services can be found [here](https://github.com/bklogic/data-access-service-example).

 ### Example #1 - updateInventoryForProduct